 The adipose tissue-specific proteome

 Figure 1.
-The distribution of all genes across the five categories based on transcript abundance in adipose tissue as well as in all other tissues.
+(A) The distribution of all genes across the five categories based on transcript specificity in adipose tissue as well as in all other tissues.
+(B) The distribution of all genes across the six categories, based on transcript detection (NX≥1) in adipose tissue as well as in all other tissues.

 Table 1.
 Number of genes in the subdivided categories of elevated expression in adipose tissue.

 Table 2.
 The 2 genes with enriched expression in adipose tissue.
 "Tissue distribution" describes the transcript detection (NX≥1) in adipose tissue as well as in all other tissues. "mRNA (tissue)" shows the transcript level in adipose tissue as NX values.
 "Tissue specificity score (TS)" corresponds to the fold-change between the expression level in adipose tissue and the tissue with second highest expression level.

 Protein expression of genes elevated in adipose tissue

 In-depth analysis of the elevated genes in adipose tissue using antibody-based protein profiling allowed us to visualize the expression patterns of these proteins within the adipose tissue, including the location of several plasma proteins, enzymes and transporters.

 Adipose tissue is mainly formed by adipocytes (fat cells) but also consists of pre-adipocytes, fibroblasts, blood vessels and inflammatory cells.
 It is a specialized loose connective tissue with a number of functions including storage of energy, protection of organs and secretion of hormones.